Madhav1422/TCDA-Net/README.md

 * pituitary
 * notumor

-The framework evaluates both baseline CNN backbones and their TCDA-enhanced variants across multiple random seeds, with full statistical analysis.
+The framework evaluates baseline CNN backbones and their TCDA-enhanced variants across multiple random seeds with statistical analysis.

 ---